 “Along with other underground initiatives from Vienna, the festival was created in 2004.
 Nobody guessed back then that this project would rise to become the biggest short film festival in Austria one day and a role model for several initiatives alike.” unimag.at, Lukas Fischnaller

 VIS Vienna Independent Shorts started as a students’ project, with all the advantages and disadvantages coming along with the untamed will.
 Since then, the festival has grown professionally both in programming and organizational aspects.
 As of now, VIS is the biggest short film festival in Austria.
 Starting with the first edition in 2004, the festival’s location changed every year.
-In June 2012, VIS welcomed around 60 international visitors and 250 accredited festival guests at Vienna’s beautiful Gartenbaukino, showing 220 films.
+In May/June 2013, VIS celebrated its 10 year anniversary, welcoming more than 8,200 visitors and showing more than 260 films.
 Throughout its history, the festival has continuously expanded: A national competition was soon added to the program, whereas the separation of international competition in two sections, “Fiction & Documentary” and “Animation Avantgarde”, was setting new international standards.
-Besides adding educational and theoretical programs throughout the years, many Austrian and international filmmakers – such as Miranda July, Ben Rivers, Mara Mattuschka, Virgil Widrich, Thomas Draschau, Lotte Schreiber/Norbert Pfaffenbichler and Nicolas Mahler – were honored with tributes.
+In 2013, the first ever Austrian music video award was given away.
+Besides adding educational and theoretical programs throughout the years, many Austrian and international filmmakers – such as David OReilly, Miranda July, Ben Rivers, Mara Mattuschka, Virgil Widrich, Thomas Draschau, Lotte Schreiber/Norbert Pfaffenbichler and Nicolas Mahler – were honored with tributes.

 “Being competently guided by artistic director Daniel Ebner, Vienna’s international short film festival has gained an excellent reputation within just a couple of years.
 That seems to involve the strategy of imagining only the biggest for the apparently smallest.”
 Stefan Grissemann, film critic ("Profil")